Fluffernuttersandwich/Smorgasbord/README.md

 Caution: If you remove a "big" mod mid-game, you might have to start a new game world/save, or you will have game breaking errors.

-Examples: Don't enable/disable EFT Extraction Pack, Izy, Tool Time, FNS LAtT, and FNS Self-Planting Trees in the middle of a save.
+Examples: Don't enable/disable EFT Extraction Pack, Izy, FNS LAtT, and FNS Self-Planting Trees in the middle of a save.

 Good Rule of thumb: A mod with a progression.xml file should not be toggled mid-play.
 It will screw you more often than not.